University of St Andrews: Societies

 The university's Music Society comprises many student-run musical groups, including the university's flagship symphony orchestra, wind band, and chorus.
 One of the oldest choirs in the university is the St Andrews University Madrigal Group, which performs a concert each term and has an annual summer tour.
 The A Cappella Society represents all four a cappella groups at St Andrews: The Other Guys, The Alleycats, The Accidentals and The Hummingbirds.
-From 2009 to 2011, all four of these groups participated in The Voice Festival UK(VF-UK) competition, and The Other Guys, The Accidentals and The Alleycats all reached the London final.
+From 2009 to 2011, all four of these groups participated in The Voice Festival UK(VF-UK) competition, and The Other Guys, The Accidentals, and The Alleycats all reached the London final.

 Student theatre at the University of St Andrews is funded by the Mermaids Performing Arts fund.
 There are regular dramatic and comedic performances staged at the Barron at the Byre Theatre and the Union StAge.
 Blind Mirth is the university's improvisational theatre troupe, which performs weekly in the town, and annually takes a production to the Edinburgh Fringe Festival.

 The Kate Kennedy Club plays a significant role in the life of the university, maintaining university traditions such as the Kate Kennedy Procession, in which students parade through the town dressed as eminent figures from the university's history, and organising social events such as the Opening and May balls.
 Founded in 1926, the club is composed of around thirty matriculated students, who are selected by the club's members.
-The club has received criticism from the university's former principal, Louise Richardson, and alumna the Duchess of Cambridge, Kate Middleton, over its previously male-only admission policy.
+The club has received criticism from the university's former principal, Louise Richardson, and alumna the Duchess of Rothesay, over its previously male-only admission policy.
 In 2012, the club decided to allow female students to join.

 St Andrews is home to several other private clubs, such as The Kensington Club, founded in 1739 by Alexander Laird Balgonie and is an all-male dining club that organises private events for members.
 The St Andrews Fight Club hosts an annual boxing match, training 20 amateur boxers in an intensive course.

 Sports clubs and the Athletic Union

 The University of St Andrews Athletic Union is the student representative body for sport.
-Established in 1901, it is affiliated to BUCS and encompasses around sixty sport clubs, who compete at both a recreational and high-performance level.
+Established in 1901, it is affiliated to BUCS and encompasses around sixty sports clubs, who compete at both a recreational and high-performance level.
 A notable club is the University of St Andrews Rugby Football Club, which played a pivotal role in shaping the sport and has produced Scottish international players such as J. S. Thomson and Alfred Clunies-Ross.

 In 2015, the university underwent a £14 million five-phase development of the student sports centre which included a new 400-seat eight-court sports hall, a new reception area and expanded gym facilities.

 The Scottish Varsity, also known as the 'world's oldest varsity match', is played annually against the University of Edinburgh.